EALT Logo

 East Ayrshire not only offers recreational activities for walkers, cyclists and horse riders, but also for those with an interest in water access.
 Popular canoeing spots in the area include Loch Doon, the River Doon, the River Ayr and Ness Glen which has been given a grade 3 (3+) rating although during sustained wet weather the rapids are much faster and the grade is raised to a 4.
 Visit Paddle Scotland for information on getting started and local clubs.

 The Land Reform Scotland Act (2003) was implemented in February 2005, giving us several powers and duties to maintain responsible use of the outdoors, both land and inland water.
 These included the duty to produce a Core Path Plan which meets the needs of the community, providing a number of routes which give reasonable access throughout the area.
-East Ayrshire’s Core Path Plan was adopted on 5 November 2008 and is currently subject to review.
-Further updates and details relating to the planned consultation exercise will be available in due course.
+East Ayrshire’s Core Path Plan was adopted on 5 November 2008 and reviewed in 2021 with feedback incorporated into the 2025 plan which you can now view here and submit your feedback using the survey link.

 You can view descriptions and maps of our Core Paths using the link below.
 More local routes will be added in the coming weeks